-- 1. For interconnections between utility districts outside the City, written approval must be given by the TCEQ. - 2.
+- 1. For interconnections between utility districts outside the City, written approval must be obtained from the TCEQ and provided to the City in the design submittal. - 2.
 A written agreement between the districts must be approved by the City and recorded in the county records and furnished to the City. - 3.
 Set meter at the point of connection in a separate easement sized to conform to requirements of Chapter 5.
 Meter to conform to requirements given in the City of Houston Standard Specifications and Standard Details. - 4.
+Customers shall not take pump suction directly from City water lines.
+Design appropriate backflow device or approved air gap downstream of the meter and show in the plans. - 5.
 Requirements for installation of a meter may be waived by the City, if provisions are made in the agreement between the districts.
+In this event, a separate easement, sized to conform to requirements of Chapter 5, and valves shall be provided for future meter installation.

+7.2.01.L continued

-In this event, a separate easement, sized to conform to requirements of Chapter 5, and valves shall be provided for future meter installation. - 5.
-Agreement between districts shall provide for annexation of the meter site by one district and shall require the installation of a meter.
-The installation and full cost shall be provided by the district not annexing the meter site.
+- 6. Agreement between districts shall provide for annexation of the meter site by one district and shall require the installation of a meter.
+The installation and full cost shall be provided by the district not annexing the meter site. - 7.
+A connection between any public water systems and City of Houston requires written approval from TCEQ and shall be included in the design submittal to the City.
+If a customer has his own well or other supply, an appropriate backflow preventer or approved air gap must be installed to prevent water from flowing into City water lines.

-- 6. For connection to City water lines serving districts or areas outside the City, written approval must be obtained from the TCEQ.
-No customer may take pump suction directly from City water lines.
-If a customer has his own well or other supply, an appropriate backflow preventer must be installed to prevent water from flowing into City water lines.
-Conform to the procedures for connection to City water lines in effect at the time of connection.
-Consult with the Public Utilities Division for current requirements. - J. Water Lines Separation from Sanitary Sewers - 1.
-Water Lines Parallel to Gravity Sanitary Sewers and Force Mains: Locate water lines a minimum of 9 feet horizontally apart, measured from outside wall to outside wall, when parallel to gravity sanitary sewers and force mains.
-Use the following procedure when stated separation cannot be achieved: - a.
+7.2.01.M Water Lines Separation from Sanitary Sewers

+1. Water Lines Parallel to Gravity Sanitary Sewers and Force Mains:

+Locate water lines a minimum of 9 feet horizontally apart, measured from outside wall to outside wall, when parallel to gravity sanitary sewers and force mains.
+Use the following procedure when stated separation cannot be achieved:

+- a.
 The existing sanitary sewer shall be replaced with lined ductile iron pipe or PVC pipe meeting ASTM specifications, having a minimum working pressure rating of 150 psi or greater and equipped with pressure-type joints. - b.
-The water lines, gravity sanitary sewers, or force mains, shall be separated by a minimum vertical distance of 2 feet, and a minimum horizontal distance of 4 feet, measured between the nearest outside walls of the pipes. - Following alternate shall be used only, if the above can not be achieved - c.
-Water line or sanitary sewer shall be constructed with approved restrained joints in an approved casing with at least two nominal sizes larger than the carrier pipe.
+The water lines, gravity sanitary sewers, or force mains, shall be separated by a minimum vertical distance of 2 feet, and a minimum horizontal distance of 4 feet, measured between the nearest outside walls of the pipes.

+Following alternate shall be used only, if the above cannot be achieved

+- c.
+Water line or sanitary sewer shall be constructed with approved restrained joints in an approved continuous casing with at least two nominal sizes larger than the carrier pipe.
 The carrier pipe shall be supported at five-foot intervals with spacers or be filled to the springline with washed sand. - 2.
-Water Lines Crossing gravity Sanitary Sewers and Force Mains.
+Water Lines Crossing Gravity Sanitary Sewers and Force Mains.
 Conform to requirements of TAC § 290.44 Paragraph (e). - a.
 No protection is required if the sanitary sewer is 9 feet below the water line. - b.
 For all other cases, use Table 7.3 on the next page.

+7.2.01.M.2.b continued

-Table 7.3 PROTECTION REQUIREMENTS AT WATER LINE (WL) - SANITARY SEWER (SS) CROSSINGS
+Table 7.3 - PROTECTION REQUIREMENTS AT WATER LINE (WL) - SANITARY SEWER (SS) CROSSINGS